er1/s228/README.md

 # Data Representation

 Inside the computer, we need a way of representing information, however, the only means we have is through wires.
-The information we can store on a wire is called a bit and is the absense or presence of a voltage relative to a common reference.
-The convention we have adopted is that the presence of a voltage represents a logical `1` and the absense of a volatage is a logical `0`
+The information we can store on a wire is called a bit and is the absence or presence of a voltage relative to a common reference.
+The convention we have adopted is that the presence of a voltage represents a logical `1` and the absence of a voltage represents a logical `0`

 ## Binary